Singapore Accounting Standards 2026: A Complete Guide

 6. Prudence

 This principle requires businesses to exercise caution when recognizing revenues and expenses, ensuring that financial statements do not overstate profits or assets.
-Prepaid expenses are a good example of this principle, as businesses must carefully account for them, ensuring they are recognized only when the benefit is received, avoiding premature recognition.
-It also encourages companies to account for potential losses and liabilities as soon as they are foreseeable, while only recognizing revenues when they are assured.
+Prepaid expenses are a good example, as businesses must carefully account for them and recognize them only when the benefit is received.

 7. Fair Value Measurement